 Doctors don’t know what causes autism, but they believe genes play the biggest part in whether a child is born with it.

-In rare cases, doctors also say, a baby can be born with birth defects if the mother was exposed to certain chemicals while she was pregnant.
+In rare cases, doctors also say, a baby can be born with birth defects if the mother was exposed to certain chemicals while they were pregnant.
 But doctors can’t find out, during your pregnancy, if your baby will have autism.

 While you can’t prevent having a child with an autistic disorder, you can increase your odds of having a healthy baby by doing these lifestyle changes:

 Avoid alcohol.
 Say “no” to that glass of wine -- and any kind of alcoholic beverage -- while you’re pregnant.